 Iron is normally found in foods like red meat.
 In the body, iron becomes a part of your hemoglobin (HEEM o glo bin) and myoglobin (MY o glo bin).
 Hemoglobin carries oxygen through your blood to tissues and organs.
 Myoglobin helps your muscle cells store oxygen.

-Multivitamin and iron may also be used for other purposes not listed in this medication guide.
+Multivitamin and iron may also be used for purposes not listed in this medication guide.

-What are the possible side effects of multivitamin with iron ()?
+What are the possible side effects of multivitamins with iron?

 Seek emergency medical attention if you think you have used too much of this medicine.
 An overdose of vitamins A, D, E, or K can cause serious or life-threatening side effects.
 Iron and other minerals contained in a multivitamin can also cause serious overdose symptoms if you take too much.